evas0210/evas0210.github.io/Hakuna.md

 <p style="margin-top: -10px;">
 This is my cat, Hakuna Matata.
 She is currently 4 years old and turning 5 on August 18!
-She’s a picky eater but LOVES her freeze-dried chicken snacks.
+She’s a picky eater but loves her freeze-dried chicken snacks.

-She’s super playful and active, always zooming around the house.
+She’s super playful and active, always running around the house.
 If you got bored from learning about me and my projects, you can’t get bored at this adorable slideshow of her!
 </p>
-This is my cat, Hakuna Matata.
-She is currently 4 years old and turning 5 on August 18!
-She’s a picky eater but LOVES her freeze-dried chicken snacks.
-She’s super playful and active, always zooming around the house.
-If you got bored from learning about me and my projects, you can't get bored at this adorable slideshow of her!
+\